suddenven/HackingCiphers/README.md

 HackingCiphers
 ==============

-Repo for programs used in the Invent With Python Hacking Ciphers [book](http://inventwithpython.com/hacking/)
+Repo for programs used in the Invent With Python Hacking Ciphers [book](http://inventwithpython.com/hacking/) by Albert Sweigart.